-PROJECT FOR THE: Street Department T12 PROJECT TITLE: North Connector DESCRIPTION New minor arterial connection to SR 169 in the north triangle (potential roundabout to the future Pipeline Rd. and Roberts Dr. t) south BACKGROUND This project is a requirement of the development agreement for The Villages and wi necessary for the commercial area located in the north triangle portion of The Villag
+PROJECT TITLE: North Connector

+DESCRIPTIONNew minor arterial connection to SR 169 in the north triangle (potential roundabout) south to the future Pipeline Rd. and Roberts Dr.

+This project is a requirement of the development agreement for The Villages and will be necessary for the commercial area located in the north triangle portion of The Villages MPD.

-Timing on this project is driven by the development agreement for The Villages.
+COMMENTS Timing on this project is driven by the development agreement for The Villages.